-Kinematics of fluid flow: Types of flow, steady and unsteady, uniform and non uniform, laminar and turbulent, Eulerian and Lagrangian description of fluid flow; stream line, path line, streak line, stream tube, flow rate and continuity equation, one and two dimensional flow, velocity and acceleration at a point.
-Differential equation of continuity in cylindrical and polar coordinates, rotation, vorticity and circulation, stream and potential functions, flow net, Problems.
+Kinematics of fluid flow: Types of flow, steady and unsteady, uniform and non uniform, laminar and turbulent, Eulerian and Lagrangian description of fluid flow, stream line, path line, streak line, flow rate and continuity equation, one and two dimensional flow, velocity and acceleration at a point, Differential equation of continuity in cylindrical and polar coordinates, rotation, vorticity and circulation, stream and potential functions, flow net, Problems.

-Dynamics of fluid flow: Concept of system and control volume, one dimensional method for flow analysis, Euler's equation of motion, derivation of Bernoulli's equation for incompressible flow and its application (Venturimeter, Orificemeter, Pitot tube), kinetic and momentum correction factors, Impulse momentum relationship and its applications, Problems.
+Dynamics of fluid flow: Concept of system and control volume, one dimensional method for flow analysis, Euler's equation of motion, derivation of Bernoulli's equation for incompressible flow and its application (Venturimeter, Orifice meter, Pitot tube), kinetic and momentum correction factors, Impulse momentum relationship and its applications, Problems.

-- 1. Hydraulics and Fluid Mechanics : P.N.Modi, Dr. S.M.
-Seth - 2.
-Pump Selection and application: Tyler C. Riches. - 3.
-Pump Operators, Handbook: I.S.
-University of Science and Technology. - 4.
-Fire Pumps and Hydraulics: I.E. Ditts and T.M.
-Harris. - 5.
-Hydraulic Mechanics and Hydraulics Machines : Dr. J.Lal - 6.
-Manual of Fireman ship Book No.4 - 7.
-Fire-Fighting Hydraulics : Purington - 8.
-Fire Service Hydraulics by Dr. G.C.
+Hydraulics and Fluid Mechanics : P.N.Modi, Dr. S.M.
+Seth Hydraulic Mechanics and Hydraulics Machines : Dr. J.Lal

+3. Manual of Fireman ship Book No.44.
+Fire-Fighting Hydraulics : Purington

+5. Fire Service Hydraulics by Dr. G.C.
 Mishra

-Course code ESC-FT-205 G
+Course code ESC-FT-207 G

-Category Engineering Science course
+Category Engineering Science courses

-Course title Basic of Thermal Engineering
+Course title Basics of Thermal Engineering

 Scheme and Credits L T P Credits Semester-III

+3 1 0 4

+Course Objectives: To familiarize with the basic concepts of thermodynamics, psychometric process and chart.
+To study the different modes of heat transfer, ventilation system and heat

+control. • To study the basic concepts of Steam Power Generation, IC engines and calculation of different powers.

-Course Outcomes: Applied thermodynamics laws in engineering application.
+Course Outcomes: On successful completion of this course students will be able to Applied thermodynamics laws in engineering application.
 Explain the modes of heat transfer.
 Explain the ventilation and different air conditioning terms.
-4. Determine the efficiency of boilers and their selection.
+Determine the efficiency of boilers and their selection.

-Objectives: To familiarize with the basic concepts of thermodynamics, psychometric process and chart.
-To study the different modes of heat transfer, ventilation system and heat control.
-To study the steam power generation and draught system.
-To understand the concept of IC engines and calculation of different powers.

 Class work 25 Marks

 Exam 75 Marks

 Total 100 Marks

 Duration of Exam 03 Hours